 Unconditional promises to give are recognized initially at fair value as contributions revenue in the period such promises are made by donors.
 Fair value is estimated giving consideration to anticipated future cash receipts (after allowance is made for uncollectible contributions) and discounting such amounts at a risk-adjusted rate commensurate with the duration of the donor's payment plan.
 Amortization of the discounts is recorded as additional contributions revenue.

+Conditional promises to give are not recognized as contribution revenue and receivables until the conditions have been substantially met.

 Conditional promises are recorded as revenue once the conditions are substantially met.
 Contributions of assets other than cash are recorded at their estimated fair value.
 Contributions of services are recognized if the services received (a) create or enhance nonfinancial assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.